GeethanjaliM25/GENERATIVE-AI-/README.md

 A **Generative AI powered academic assistant** built using **Python and Gemini API** to automate common academic tasks such as generating official communications and structured study notes.

-This repository contains implementations developed as part of the **Generative AI Skill Development Lab**..
+This repository contains implementations developed as part of the **Generative AI Skill Development Lab**...

 ---